taniatsq/tp/docs/UserGuide.md

 **A**: Find your data folder in your home directory where MustVas is stored.
 In this folder, you will see the `classbook.json` file that contains, as well as another classbook folder that contains the individual `.json` files of the StudentBook, named after its class name.
 ![manually delete class](images/ManuallyDeleteFiles.png)
 - You may delete the individual StudentBook by deleting its individual .json file under the classbook folder.
 Do note that doing so will be akin to using the `clear` command on that class, effectively setting an empty StudentBook to be used.
 - However, if you do intend to manually delete an entire class, do remember to delete both its _courseCode_ field in `classbook.json` and its respective `.json` file in the classbook folder.
-Otherwise, deleting just the _courseCode_ field in the `classbook.json` file would use the same `.json` file if a class of the same _courseCode_ got created again.
+Otherwise, deleting just the _courseCode_ field in the `classbook.json` file would cause the same StudentBook to be used if a class of the same _courseCode_ is created again (i.e. `create c/class5` would reuse its old StudentBook with its old student contacts and not create a new empty StudentBook).

+**Q** How do I fix "This student already exists in the class" error?
+**A** This error is likely due to duplicate fields in `PHONE`, `EMAIL` or `STUDENT_ID`.
+Check that the new student to be added does not have these duplicate fields that are already present among students in your current class.

 --------------------------------------------------------------------------------------------------------------------